kbhomes/libswitchui/README.md

 - Run `make dist`
 - Copy `dist/include` and `dist/lib` to some location and add appropriate compiler and linker flags
     - For example: `-Ipath/to/include -Lpath/to/lib -lswitchui -lsdl2 -lsdl2_gfx -lsdl2_ttf -lsdl2_image -ljpeg -lpng -lfreetype -lbz2 -lz -lm -lnx`

+### Examples

+After building the library using `make` and `make dist`, you can go to the `examples` directory and run `make` there to build example applications.
+The examples are works-in-progress.

+- `settings`: this example partially emulates the Nintendo Switch system settings applet

 ## Authors